The Thomas Pages homepage

 (22) Stop regarding man in whose nostrils is breath, for of what account is he?

-The Septuagint (ancient Greek translation, c.200 B.C.) based on a much earlier original language copy does not contain this verse debasing human value.
+The Septuagint (ancient Jewish translation into international Greek c.200 BC/BCE) based on a much earlier original language copy does not contain this verse debasing human value.

 Isaiah 40:7